imusmangujjer/Python_Project_Group10/Espn/README.md

 Bowling Records: Encompasses statistics linked to bowlers' performances, including wickets taken, economy rates, bowling averages, and other pertinent data.

-Utilizing Python's Pandas for web scraping, SQLite3 for database integration, and visualization tools to categorize and display the data, this project will facilitate a comprehensive understanding of cricketing data, specifically focusing on batting and bowling records.
+Utilizing Python's Pandas for web scraping, SQLite3 for database integration, and visualization tools to categorize, display the data by creating a website using HTML, CSS and FLASK.
+This project will facilitate a comprehensive understanding of cricketing data, specifically focusing on batting and bowling records.